WHAT ARE COOKIES AND WHAT ARE THEY USED FOR?

 On some pages of our Website we have embedded Vimeo videos.
 This service uses Google Analytics to track its use, and for this the same cookies described in the “Analysis Cookies” section are used.: “__utma”, “__utmb”, “__utmc” y“__utmz”.

 LEVELS OF INTROMISSION ASSOCIATED WITH THE COOKIES WE USE

-The abovementioned cookies incorporate an “intrusion level” criterion supported on a scale of 1 to 3, in which:
+The above-mentioned cookies incorporate a “level of intrusion” criterion based on a scale from 1 to 3, in which:

-- Level 1: Corresponds to cookies for internal use essential for the provision of the service requested by the user.
+- Level 1: Corresponds to cookies for internal use that are essential for the provision of the service requested by the user.

-- Level 2: Corresponds to anonymous cookies for internal use necessary for the maintenance of contents and navigation, as well as cookies managed by third parties within the framework of services expressly requested by the user in their websites (e.g.: Facebook or Twitter Social add-ons, embedded videos, maps).
+- Level 2: It corresponds to anonymous cookies for internal use necessary for the maintenance of content and navigation, as well as cookies managed by third parties within the framework of services expressly requested by the user on their websites (eg: Facebook Social Plugins or Twitter, embedded videos, maps).

-- Level 3: Corresponds to cookies managed by third parties in the context of services not expressly requested by the user, allowing them to be monitored through websites that Tolder does not own (e.g.: graphic advertising management platforms).
-The specification of this level shall be accompanied by its owner.
-The use of Level 3 cookies is subject to the prior permission of the user by express confirmation of their acceptance.
+- Level 3: Corresponds to cookies managed by third parties in the framework of services not expressly requested by the user, allowing their monitoring through websites that Tolder is not the owner of (eg: graphic advertising management platforms).
+The specification of this level is accompanied by its holder.
+The use of level 3 cookies is subject to the prior permission of the user through express confirmation of acceptance.

-These lists will be updated as quickly as possible as the Website services offered on it change or evolve.
-Nevertheless, occasionally during this update it may be that a cookie is not already included in the list, although it will always refer to cookies for purposes identical to those registered in these lists.
+These lists will be updated as quickly as possible as the website services offered therein change or evolve.
+However, occasionally during this update it may be that the list no longer includes a cookie, although it will always refer to cookies with identical purposes to those registered in these lists.